letangphuquy/research-project/solution.md

 In this project, we attempt to solve by approximation, (more specifically GA and Evol.
 Comp. ).
 The goal: a **blazingly fast** solver that returns an acceptable result.

-Outline:
+## Outline

-GA will consist of rounds:
+Concern: Population diversity, exploitation vs. exploration balance.
+Un-stuck out of local optima?

-- Choosing candidate (init population)
+Currently adopting:

-- Start loop:
+- Elites + Longest Distance
-  - Choose "best" candidates (survival of the fittest)
+- Dynamic $p_cross, r_mut$ (rate of change)
-  - Crossover & Mutation (searching capability)
+- Wild Migration (soft population reset)
-  - Selection (for e.g. $(\mu, \lambda)$)
+- Minor parameters reset

-To avoid local optima I want to adopt AEGA (Yong Liang, Kwong-Sak Leung, Genetic Algorithm with adaptive elitist-population strategies for multimodal function optimization, Applied Soft Computing,
+Goal: Research AEGA as well as references cited in there (Yong Liang, Kwong-Sak Leung, Genetic Algorithm with adaptive elitist-population strategies for multimodal function optimization, Applied Soft Computing,
 Volume 11, Issue 2,